pujasubramaniam/STA380/STA380-Final.md

 mystocks2 = c("SHV", "SHY", "VGSH", "BOND", "VTI", "VXUS")
 myprices = getSymbols(mystocks2, from = "2014-01-14")
 ```

-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols

 ``` r
 for(ticker in mystocks2) {